Stock market today: Most stocks on Wall Street are up - ExBulletin

 But much of Wall Street’s attention will be on smaller regional banks ready to report, like KeyCorp. and Zions Bancorp, whose shares took a hit last month following the second and third largest US bank failures in history.

-The concern was that customers could withdraw their deposits from banks at the same time, like the races that toppled Silicon Valley Bank and Signature Bank.
+The concern was that customers could withdraw all their deposits from banks at once, similar to the races that toppled Silicon Valley Bank and Signature Bank.
 Much of the focus has been on regional banks rather than huge too-big-to-fail banks like JPMorgan Chase and Bank of America.

 These big banks have so far posted better-than-expected profits, and their immense size may have helped attract deposits amid the turmoil.
 They were also the highlights of the early days of this reporting season, helping to add a sense of calm to the markets.